Events

 Past Events

 On February 10th, 2024, The Douglas Oral History Project was fortunate to hold the first ever Black History Month discussion in the Gadsden Hotel.
 The panel consisted of Moderator: Lemuel Cannon, Robert Cannon, Robert Uribe, Doris Webb Ford, Carl Steward, and Tyrone W. Gray.
-Thank you to all who attended, braving the blustery weather.
-Here is the link to the video of the event: https://https://www.facebook.com/DouglasTodayNews/videos/1085002462744556
+Although the snowy weather kept many from attending, the event was presented on Facebook Live and over 1,500 views were recorded!
+Thank you to all who attended either physically or virtually!

-Douglas Oral History Project in partnership with Write to Change, hosted the premiere of On Ma’ Journey Now: A Family Journey from Slavery to Artivism: Featuring Dr. Yvette McDaniel’s oral history.
-The event took place in Orangeburg, South Carolina at the historic Holy Trinity Church on October 22nd, 2023.
+Douglas Oral History Project in partnership with Write to Change, hosted the premiere of On Ma’ Journey Now: A Family Journey from Slavery to Artivism: Featuring Dr. Yvette McDaniel’s Oral History.
+The event took place in Orangeburg, South Carolina at the historic Holy Trinity Church on October 21st, 2023.
 Approximately 75 individuals were in attendance.

 On Saturday, the 15th of July, 2023, the Douglas Oral History Project was honored to host a book reading by Robert “Danny” Velasco.
 We were treated to a funny and thought provoking reading about growing up in Pirtleville, incredible music by Danny and his daughter, and delicious cheesecake and flan made by the author.
 This day was a virtual feast for our senses!
 Thank you!